The best ways to spend Family Day long weekend in Toronto

 Enjoy a family classic at Hot Docs

-Nothing brings a family together like laughter, which is why Hot Docs Ted Rogers Cinema will be featuring Space Jam on the big screen Monday afternoon.
-Get transported back to the ’90s with a cult classic that follows Michael Jordan as he plays basketball in space alongside the Looney Tunes.
-Tickets are $15 for adults and $7.50 for those under 18.
+Nothing brings a family together like laughter, which is why Hot Docs Ted Rogers Cinemaย will be featuring Howl’s Moving Castle on the big screen Monday afternoon.
+Get transported into the world of Studio Ghibli with a cult classic that follows a young artist cursed to look like an old woman who stumbles upon the castle of a wizard.
+Tickets are $15 for adults and $7.50 for those under 12.

 Celebrate families of all species at the Toronto Zoo